Mbappe strikes as PSG keep pressure on Lille - RFI

 It was Mbappe's 21st Ligue 1 goal of the season and his 33rd in all competitions in 39 games.

-Sarabia was handed a rare start and the Spaniard took advantage to make it 2-0 before the half-hour mark, controlling a Danilo Pereira pass on the edge of the box and slotting low into the corner.
+Sarabia was handed a rare start and the Spaniard took advantage to make it 2-0 before the half-hour mark, controlling Danilo Pereira's pass on the edge of the box and slotting low into the corner.

+His near-post finish beat Sergio Rico who was a half-time replacement in goal for Keylor Navas.

+However, Argentina midfielder Paredes secured PSG's victory from a 79th-minute free-kick given for a foul on Mbappe.

-Lille's win at Metz on Friday was secured thanks to second-half goals by Turkish duo Burak Yilmaz and Zeki Celik after goalkeeper Mike Maignan saved an early penalty by Aaron Leya Iseka.
+Lille's win at Metz was secured thanks to second-half goals by Turkish duo Burak Yilmaz and Zeki Celik after goalkeeper Mike Maignan saved a penalty by Aaron Leya Iseka.

 Third-placed Monaco host bottom side Dijon on Sunday before Lyon, in fourth, face Angers.